CellX Biosolutions

 Pre Seed Round in 2019

-CapAgain specializes in developing recycling systems specifically designed for single-use coffee capsules to address the environmental impact of their waste.
-The company's innovative system can be integrated into standard capsule machines, allowing for the automatic separation of coffee grounds from the capsule packaging.
-This process enables users to dispose of the coffee grounds as organic waste while facilitating the recycling of the plastic or metallic components of the capsules.
-By providing this solution, CapAgain aims to reduce pollution and promote more sustainable practices in coffee consumption.
+CapAgain is a company focused on developing innovative recycling systems specifically for single-use coffee capsules.
+Its technology aims to address the environmental challenges posed by coffee capsule waste by providing a solution that can be integrated into standard capsule machines.
+This system automatically separates coffee grounds from the capsule packaging, allowing users to dispose of the grounds as organic waste while facilitating the recycling of the plastic or metallic components of the capsules.
+Through its efforts, CapAgain seeks to reduce pollution and promote sustainable practices in the coffee industry.

 Novamet sarl